larowlan/ds-xb/slides.md

 - But div and fieldset are not
 - For anything we match, create react elements and JSON.parse the `attributes` attribute as props
 - Regular children (standard HTML) are in the HTML fragment
+- Hyperscriptify gives us an extension of HTML that allows Drupal to send a tree containing a mix of regular HTML and react elements

 ---